SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. What are the advantages of biomass?
+1. What are the advantages of hydrogen gas?

 The advantages of hydropower include high net energy yield - low cost electricity - long life span - no carbon dioxide emissions during operation - flood control below dam - water for irrigation - and reservoir development.
 Disadvantages include high